 Think of College as a Four-Year Retirement that’s 18 (or Less) Years Away

 The most common mistake made by college savers is to misunderstand their risk capacity.
 While age-based college savings funds are popular because of their simplicity, they often lead investors to choose an allocation that’s far too aggressive given their time horizon.
-From a risk perspective, it’s helpful to think of college as a mini-retirement, but with a lower tolerance for volatility due to compressed contribution and withdrawal schedules.
+From a risk perspective, it’s helpful to think of college and professional advancement degrees as a mini-retirement, but with a lower tolerance for volatility due to compressed contribution and withdrawal schedules.
 Some age-based funds call for 100% equity investments until college is only 12 years away; would you invest for a four-year retirement that aggressively?
 I hope not.

 Smooth the Transitions

 In my opinion, Vanguard’s Moderate Age-Based Option follows a risk-appropriate path for most investors, but it illustrates another suboptimal feature of age-based plans: abrupt allocation changes.
 For example, the fund switches from 75% equities to 50% equities when your child turns six.
 While automatic rebalancing is convenient, such a drastic change in volatility at an arbitrary milestone can add significant risk, depending on the size and timing of your contributions.
 A smoother transition is more desirable from a risk perspective and makes more intuitive sense.